mollicap16/DataStructures/docs/README.md

 This is a personal implementation of common data structures.
-The following data structures have been implemented and:
+The following data structures have been implemented:
   Linked List
   Stack
   Queue
   Heap
+  Binary Search Tree

+Dependencies:
+  googletest